Configure eNegotiate

 For example (with Track Changes enabled):

-Note: If you are using Parallel Approvals on an Internal eNegotiate workflow phase, users can't approve via the eNegotiate email.
-Approvers require access the workflow card to approve from there.
+Note: If you are using Parallel Approvals on an internal eNegotiate workflow phase, users can't approve via the eNegotiate email.
+Approvers must navigate to the workflow card to approve from there.

 Part 3 - Draft Finalisations

-Once all parties agree on the terms of the draft document, it must be converted to a final, executable state.
-If using Gatekeeper eSign, the document must be converted to PDF.
+Once all parties have agreed on the draft terms, the document must be converted to a final, executable state.
+If using Gatekeeper eSign, the document must be converted to PDF before signatures can be collected.

-If you are using an alternative Signature method (i.e. one which takes place outside Gatekeeper), you do not need to perform this step.
+If you are using an alternative Signature method (i.e. one which takes place outside Gatekeeper), this step is not required.

 Method 1: Convert the Draft Manually